MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/workout-apps.md

 Also new to watchOS 3, are the Motion Paused (`HKWorkoutEventType.MotionPaused`) and Motion Resumed (`HKWorkoutEventType.MotionResumed`) events.
 These events are raised automatically by HealthKit during a running workout when the user starts and stops moving.

 When the app receives a Motion Paused event, it should stop collecting data until the user resumes motion and the Motion Resumes event is received.
-App app should not pause the Workout session in response to a Motion Paused event.
+App should not pause the Workout session in response to a Motion Paused event.

 > [!IMPORTANT]
 > The Motion Paused and Motion Resume events are only supported for the RunningWorkout Activity Type (`HKWorkoutActivityType.Running`).